USEPA/Rapid-Benefit-Indicators-Tools/README.md

 This tool accompanies the guidebook and provides a way to record information and compare sites using the RBI Approach.
 This spreadsheet-based tool includes prompts to guide you through the assessment process, and automatically summarizes your entries.

 ###Rapid Benefit Indicator (RBI) Checklist Tool - Quick Start Manual
 Downloadable PDF manual that provides guidance on using the Checklist Tool.
+Also accessible from [US EPA](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=331110 "EPA Science Inventory").

 ###Rapid Benefit Indicator (RBI) Checklist Tool - Fillable Forms
 Downloadable fillable PDF version of the Checklist Tool.
 For an alternative to the spreadsheet-based RBI Approach Checklist Tool, these fillable, formatted sheets are available.
 They do not have all the functionality of the spreadsheet and only allow for comparison of two sites at a time, but they will work on systems that may not be able to run the checklist tool.